-In essence, the President position is the overseeing party for all things related to the administration of the corporation, the Treasurer position is related specifically to the financial responsibilities and oversight, and the Secretary position is related to the administration of the corporation.
+In essence, the President position is the overseeing party for all things related to the administration of the corporation.
+The Treasurer position is related specifically to the financial responsibilities and oversight, and the Secretary position is related to the administration of the corporation.

-One person can hold more than one position, not all directors must hold officer positions, and different directors can hold different positions.
+When filing your Initial Notice and appointing your director or officer titles, one person can hold more than one position, not all directors must hold officer positions, and different directors can hold different positions.
 For a sole director, the most common positions held are President, Secretary and Treasurer.

 The Initial Notice provides the opportunity to add a new director, remove a current director or modify a current director's details such as a new address.